Are you thinking about setting up a bird feeder this winter in Maryland?

 Tube feeders with black oil sunflower seeds are a favorite of American Goldfinches, House Finches, and Carolina Chickadees.

-A year ago I bought a Nature's Way upside-down suet feeder (Amazon affiliate link).
-It's simple, but effective.
+A year ago I bought a Nature’s Way upside-down suet feeder.
+It’s simple, but effective.
 The woodpeckers and small birds like chickadees and Carolina Wrens have no trouble eating from it.
 But the jays and starlings have a terrible time.
-That's good, because a couple of jays or starlings or grackles will eat an entire block of suet in short order.
+That’s good, because a couple of jays or starlings or grackles will eat an entire block of suet in short order.

-I like the St. Alban's Bay suet (Amazon affiliate link).
+I like the St. Alban’s Bay suet.
 You may find other suet that birds like better, but this gives you a low price to compare.
 Half the packages are peanut, half are berry.
-I haven't noticed that the birds like either one better than the other.
+I haven’t noticed that the birds like either one better than the other.

 Suet is primarily a winter food.
 It can melt or go rancid in summer heat.
 And the birds that like suet prefer real insects for protein and fat when they are available in summer.